‘The Sims 4’ is getting a story-driven Star Wars DLC

 “If you spend a lot of time with the rebels and you’re working on missions for them and socializing with them, then if you try and go hang out with the First Order, they’re not going to respond to you,” Pearson said.
 “They’re going to lock you out of certain things and certain interactions because you’re not their friend.
 You’re the enemy.”

-In expected Star Wars fashion, you can build custom lightsabers for your sims, engage in lightsaber sparring, and build droids that can help out on faction missions or can be brought back to your sims’ home to play with.
-Kyber crystals can also be brought back home.
-In “The Sims 4,” Batuu will be a destination world, meaning sims can’t live there full-time since it’s meant for visits.
-But players can find a type of home base in Batuu that fulfills a sim’s basic needs.
+In expected Star Wars fashion, you can build custom lightsabers for your sims, engage in lightsaber sparring, and build droids that can help out on faction missions or be brought back to your sims’ home to play with.
+Kyber crystals, which are key components in lightsaber crafting, can also be brought back home.

 Since Electronic Arts, the publisher of “The Sims 4,” has held exclusive rights since 2013 to make Star Wars games, it makes sense to see The Sims partner with Lucasfilm and Disney for a deeper Star Wars experience.